Forthoney/mooro/docs/gserver_differences.md

 I am very very open to being proven wrong, and when proven wrong, will write a `Plugin::Multiserver`.

 ## Tests and Benchmarks
+One of the [reasons](https://bugs.ruby-lang.org/issues/5480) why `gserver` was removed from stdlib was due to a lack of tests.
 Mooro would _like_ to be different from GServer by having adequate tests and benchmarks.